agurod42/vscode-lbnf/README.md

 ## Release Notes

+### 1.0.5

+- Fix issue with strings containing a semicolon in rules starting with a keyword

 ### 1.0.4

-- Fix issue with word `nonempty` not being detected when it's placed next to another keyword
+- Fix issue with word `nonempty` not being detected when placed next to another keyword

 ### 1.0.3